smyoung88/Credit_Risk_Analysis/README.md

 - The Easy Ensemble AdaBoost Classifier had both high and low risk recalls above 90%.
 This means that when predicting each, there were a very low number of false negatives, so candidates were less likely to be in the wrong classification.

 **Overall Winner**
 - The Easy Ensemble AdaBoost Classifier was the only model that had all of its categories 90% above with .93, .91, and .94 for accuracy, precision, and recall respectively.
-This model was highly accurate.

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+I would recommend using this model out of the other models because of this.
+The only thing to be aware of is it was not precise in predicting high risk candidates.
+This means candidates might be flagged for high risk although they may be low risk.
+Other methods like credit score could be a final check for those who believe they are actually low risk candidates but got flagged as high risk.